 Who Should take this course?

-This course can be taken entirely in the classroom or in a blended format.
-A blended format combines the flexibility of online training with a hands-on skills testing session with an AHA Instructor.
+This course can be taken either in a 100% classroom format or a blended format that combines the flexibility of online training with hands-on skills practice and testing with an AHA Instructor.

-The blended format, also known as HeartCode® BLS, begins with the student taking eLearning portion of their training at the AHA website.
-Upon completion of the online portion, students must attend a structured BLS Hands-On Session with one of our AHA BLS Instructors.
-The skills session is referred to a BLS Provider Skills Session.
+The blended format starts with the student taking the eLearning portion of the Heartsaver® CPR AED.
+Upon completion of the online portion, students must complete a hands-on skills session with one of our AHA Heartsaver® Instructors.

 Upon completion of this course, students receive an American Heart Association Heartsaver® First Aid Course Completion eCard via email that is valid for two years.